DuraMAT/software_guide/README.md

-## Level 3:
+## Level 3: Repository for long-term projects
+The project is intended to be used and maintained **long-term** by the project team and a community of users; project lives on even if/when initial developers exit the project

-To do list for Level 3:
+To build a Level 3 repository:
 <!-- TOC tocDepth:2..3 chapterDepth:2..6 -->
 - [3.1 All Level 1 items](#31-all-level-1-items)
 - [3.2 All Level 2 items](#32-all-level-2-items)